Counsellor , MBACP ( Attentive Counselling UK)

-Prior to starting my own private practice, I have counselled adults at GP practice (NHS) and for a disability charity.
-I am currently volunteering with a bereavement charity and a disability charity.
+Prior to starting my own private practice, I have counselled adults at GP practice (NHS) and for a disability and bereavement charities and Frontline 19.

-As part of my training and continuous professional development (CPD), I have completed the following courses:
+As part of my training and continuous professional development (CPD), I have completed the following additional courses: